jayJs/node-jay/README.md

 momentJs - date manipulations
 crossroads.js - routing
 html5shiv, respond - compatibility
 Bower - package management

-MVCish framework for jQuery.
+MVCish framework for jQuery
+jQuery code is divided into 3 parts:
+Model - here you decide, which function for view gets called.
+Views - here you define which div-s are shown for this view and call.
+Controller - here you keep the logic of this view, for example which API gets called.

 **Todo:**
 Authentication